In this post, you’ll learn how to set up tax rates in WooCommerce to invoice with a reverse-charge note when needed.

 Adding a Reverse charge note on the invoice is a piece of cake with Flexible Invoices PRO.

-After installing and activating the plugin, go to Invoices → Settings → WooCommerce → MOSS, where you should see this screen:
+After installing and activating the plugin, go to Invoices → Settings → WooCommerce → OSS, where you should see this screen:

-Here you will find the options you need to set up to automate order placing in the MOSS standard:
+Here you will find the options you need to set up to automate order placing in the OSS, former MOSS standard:

 VIES validation – this is an option that must be enabled.
 With it, the plugin connects to the VIES database and checks if the VAT number of your business client is valid.